c-mauderer/Master-Clock/README.md

 The alternative chip (LT1178) does look a bit better regarding that (especially the second point).
 But it's most likely not ideal either.

+Measurements on the negative input of OP193 shows a 15 mV jump if the positive input is switched.
+That's not much but it's visible.

+On the output, there is a rise time of 1.1 ms. But no sign of ringing.
+The same is true for the fall time.

+To avoid potential problems with the input, additional resistor are added at the positive input:

+- The MinPulse trace is cut and a 2.2 MΩ is used to close the trace again
+- A 2.2 MΩ is connected to 1.8V on the OPV side of the MinPulse trace
+- A 2.2 MΩ is connected to GND on the OPV side of the MinPulse trace

+With these changes, the jump on the negative input is about 7 mV.
+It has an absolute level of 610mW.
+The positive input is either 458 mV or 903 mV.
+The current consumption is still (on the 10V side) at 58 µA in the one minute and 81 µA in the other minute.

+#### Big Resistors

+During measurements, I noted that the system is quite sensitive to touches.
+It's very likely that the reason for this are the high values for some of the resistors.
+To make the system more stable, I added the following changes:

+* Reduce the divider R1 and R3 to two 2.2 MΩ instead of the 10 MΩ.
+This will increase the current on the 1.8V side (and due to the linear regulator) by only 0.3 µA and therefore isn't a problem.
+* Change the divider for the LT8330 feedback voltage (R2 and R4).
+That one currently needs 2.4 µA.
+Alternative values are:
+    * 4.7 MΩ and 330 kΩ.
+That will result in a voltage of 24.4 V.
+    * 2.2 MΩ and 330 kΩ.
+That will result in a voltage of 12.3 V.

 #### Things To Do